The Founder Dating Playbook – Here’s the Process I Used to Find My Co-Founder

 The making of the questions:

 This specific questionnaire for co-founders has been quietly making the rounds in certain entrepreneurial circles for some time.
 “It originated with Paul Biggar.
 He forwarded me some questions he’d been asking of potential co-founders," says Lin.
-"I thought it was a really clarifying and helpful , so I baked it into my process going forward.”
+"I thought it was a really clarifying and helpful tool, so I baked it into my process going forward.”

 Lin then expanded on that question set to make it even more robust and pull out what she was interested in learning.
 “At one point, I turned it into the co-founder’s version of The 36 Questions That Lead to Love, really leaning into the dating angle,” she laughs.
 “But the Google Doc we have going now has expanded and evolved significantly from that original set.
 It’s been fun to see others add to it over time, and I certainly can’t take most of the credit for it.
 Evan Beard, Nick Lane-Smith, Chloe Sladden, Ramesh Balakrishnan, and Ellen Pao in particular added so many great questions.
 And it will continue to evolve as entrepreneurs take the doc, and add or subtract questions as they figure out what works for them.”